Valasay Cottage

 December

-Birds from the north are here to spend the winter, such as geese, ducks, winter thrushes, along with the occasional rarity.
+Birds from the North are here to spend the winter, such as geese, ducks, winter thrushes, along with the occasional rarity.

 January